mrsilver76/plex-autoshutdown/README.md

 - Added support for blocking shutdown if certain processes are running.
 - Added support for blocking shutdown if certain devices are on the network (e.g. a television).
 - Added a test mode to enable verification of the logic without shutting down the server.
-- Removed use of deprecated `wmic` command and replaced it with PowerShell for uptime checks (Windows).
+- [Windows] Removed use of deprecated `wmic` command and replaced it with PowerShell for uptime checks.
 - Updated the documentation.

 ### 1.2 (28th March 2025)